Beautiful national parks, buzzy cities, mountains and beaches – where’s on your Great British Bucket List for this year?

 - Climb the tower of York Minster (which dates back to 1230 no less!) for some of the best views over the city.

 Why visit Jersey?

-On our Great British bucket list for 2021, we’d love to visit Jersey in the Channel Islands for a mix of outdoor adventures and foodie discoveries.
+On our Great British bucket list this year, we’d love to visit Jersey in the Channel Islands for a mix of outdoor adventures and foodie discoveries.
 Jersey may be small (just 9 miles by 5 miles) but it offers a lot.
 We’d love to road trip around the island stopping at secluded beaches, coastal fortifications and enjoying some delicious fresh fish and seafood along the way too.

 If you’re a water baby you could get out on a kayak or paddle board, or even hop on a boat to spot some of the local bottlenose dolphins or peregrine falcons.

 What are the highlights of Jersey?